Don’t limit yourself to jams and jellies. Pressure canning meat is possible with any kind of meat for long-term, convenient storage

 So, yes, if your canner doesn’t come with one, make sure to get one.

-If canning meat scares you, try pressure canning homemade bone broth.
+If pressure canning meat scares you, try pressure canning homemade bone broth.
 Unlike meat, broth cans in just twenty minutes.

 Making Homemade Chicken Bone Broth